swaindhruti/Library-Management-System/README.md

 ```
 $ cd Library-Management-System
 ```
-- Then you need to install the dependenciesc by executing the following command in bash, terminal or your prefered means :
+- Then you need to install the dependencies by executing the following command in bash, terminal or your prefered means :
 ```
-$ npm install -y
+$ npm install
 ```
 - Then to run your Project you have to execute the following command :
 ```